 Highlights from Prince Harry's interview with 60 Minutes

-In an interview with Anderson Cooper that aired on 60 Minutes, Prince Harry spoke on American television for the first time about his upcoming memoir, "Spare."
+Prince Harry spoke on American television for the first time about his upcoming memoir, "Spare," in a 60 Minutes Interview with Anderson Cooper.
 These were some of the revelations from their chat.

 Harry describes how he found out about his mother's death